connorwally/asset-tracker/README.md

 # Asset Tracker
 An asset tracking web application for practicing JavaScript/Loopback4.
-- Implemented Auth with JWT
+- Auth with JWT
-- Implemented Redis cache.
+- Redis cache for logins
-- Implemented ChatGPT wrapper.
+- ChatGPT wrapper